brandonsousa/ZapBot/README.md

 # ZapBot
-Bot to send message on Whatsapp, developed with NodeJS, HTML and CSS
+Bot to send message on Whatsapp, developed with NodeJS, SQLite, HTML, CSS and JS

-#### SETUP
+### SETUP
 1. to use this system you need to have the [google chrome](http://chromedriver.storage.googleapis.com/index.html) driver in your **system path**, always use the same version of your browser, checking in 'help -> about chrome: Version'

 2. clone this project